 Students are assigned to third-year Core Clinical Rotations at KYCOM clinical sites within Kentucky and at clinical sites in surrounding states and beyond.
-The required Core Clinical Rotations include Family Medicine, General Internal Medicine, Pediatrics, General Surgery, Women's Health, OPP and Psychiatry.
-The required Selective Clinical Rotations consist of Emergency Medicine, Clinical Osteopathic Medicine, Internal Medicine subspecialty, Rural Medicine, and Women's Health.
+The required Core Clinical Rotations include Family Medicine, General Internal Medicine, Pediatrics, General Surgery, Women's Health, Emergency Medicine and Psychiatry.
+The required Selective Clinical Rotations consist of Clinical Osteopathic Medicine, a Surgical subspecialty, Rural Medicine, a Medicine Subspecialty, and one other Selective.

-During the third and fourth years, a total of 19 four-week rotation blocks and 2 four-week blocks of COMLEX-USA board preparation and/or selective or elective rotations have been provided to complete 76 weeks of rotation requirements that include:
+During the third and fourth years, a total of 20 four-week rotation blocks are provided to complete a minimum of 78 weeks of rotation requirements that include:

-- 1. 36 weeks of required Core Clinical Rotations (9 blocks) - 2.
-20 weeks of required Selective Clinical Rotations (5 blocks) - 3.
-20 weeks of Elective Clinical Rotations (5 blocks) - 4.
-8 weeks for COMLEX-USA exam preparation (2 blocks)
+- 1. 36 weeks of required Core Clinical Rotations (9 blocks) - 2. a minimum of 18 weeks of Selective Clinical Rotations (5 blocks) - 3.
+24 weeks of Elective Clinical Rotations (6 blocks)